glondu/belenios/doc/tool.md

 have a look at the `demo/demo.sh` script that simulates an election.

-This file documents how to use `belenios-tool`, from the point of view of the various roles involved in a election.
+This file documents how to use `belenios-tool`, from the point of view of the various roles involved in an election.
 You can also run it with the `--help` option to get more information.